John Grych, Ph.D.Marquette University

 At the undergraduate level, Dr. Grych teaches Psychology of Marriage and Family, Introduction to Psychology, and Child Psychopathology.
 At the graduate level, he teaches courses on child psychopathology, models of psychotherapy, and couples/family therapy, and supervises clinical practica.

 My students and I currently are conducting research in two areas.
-First, we are studying the development of resilience in youths exposed to violence and other types of adversity.
-We have been examining intrapersonal, relational, and contextual factors that promote healthy functioning from preschool through high school, and collaborate with local organizations and institutions in this work.
-Second, we are investigating factors that facilitate and interfere with responsive bystander behavior and efforts to reduce sexual and physical assaults on college campuses.
-More broadly, we have longstanding interests in the origins, consequences, and assessment of aggression in close relationships and in the dynamics of family interactions.
+First, the development of resilience in youths exposed to violence and other types of adversity.
+We are investigating intrapersonal, relational, and contextual factors that promote healthy functioning from preschool through adolescence.
+We are particularly interested in families and schools as contexts for development, and collaborate with local organizations and institutions, including Milwaukee Public Schools, in this work.
+Second, we have longstanding interests in the origins, consequences, and assessment of aggression in close relationships.
+At present, we primarily are focused on understanding factors that facilitate and interfere with responsive bystander behavior in high risk situations and on enhancing efforts to reduce sexual and physical assaults on college campuses.
+We are collaborating with researchers at several universities across the US in this work.

-- *Yule, K. & Grych, J. (in press).
+- *Yule, K. & Grych, J. (2017 online).
 College Students’ Perceptions of Barriers to Bystander Intervention.
 Journal of Interpersonal Violence.

 - *Fosco, G., Xia, M., *Lynn, M. & Grych, J. (2016).
 Triangulation and Parent-Adolescent Relationships: Implications for Adolescent Dating Abuse and Adaptation.
 Journal of Research on Adolescence, 26,524-537.
 DOI: 10.1111/jora.12210